kimiko-dev/Uber-Data-Pipeline/Diary of Making.md

 ## 1. Introduction

+This is still a work in progress.
+But so far, I have extracted and loaded over 14 million pieces of Uber ride data from a local postgres source into Google BigQuery destination using Airbyte, transformed the data using dbt and orchestrate the whole ELT pipeline using dagster!
+I am currently working on implementing Kubernetes, and I will write the README.md once the project is fully completed.

 ## 2. Local Postgres Setup

 In this stage, we will configure a local Postgres database, and populate it with the Uber Data.